Glen Alpine flood map & planning overlays

 Is Glen Alpine flood-prone?

-Very little of Glen Alpine carries a mapped flood overlay (the Campbelltown average is 1%).
+Flood mapping covers Glen Alpine and none of the suburb falls within a mapped flood overlay (the council-wide suburb average is 1%).
 Flood overlays vary block to block, so whether a particular lot is affected needs a property-level check.

 Is Glen Alpine bushfire-prone?